It seems that time travelers may come pay respects to the late, great Stephen Hawking.

-At the party, which Hawking held in 2009, the scientists remarked that the fact nobody showed up was “experimental evidence that time travel is not possible.”
+At the aforementioned party, which Hawking held in 2009, the scientist remarked on the fact that nobody showed up, calling it “experimental evidence that time travel is not possible.”

-Within 24 hours after the ballot was opened for the service, slated for June 15, around 12,000 people from over 50 countries had applied.
-All appear to be born in this day and age, but a spokesperson for the Stephen Hawking Foundation said, “We cannot exclude the possibility of time travel as it has not been disproven to our satisfaction.
+Within 24 hours after the ballot was opened for the memorial service, around 12,000 people from over 50 countries have already applied.
+All appear to be born within this century, but a spokesperson for the Stephen Hawking Foundation said, “We cannot exclude the possibility of time travel as it has not been disproven to our satisfaction.
 All things are possible until proven otherwise.
 But so far we have had applications from all round the world, and we do mean round – there are no flat-Earthers here.”